Rob Swift: Career

 In 1991, Swift joined the groundbreaking turntablist crew the X-Men aka X-ecutioners (Roc Raida, Total Eclipse, and Mista Sinista).
 Also in 1991, he won the DMC East Coast title.

+In 1997, the X-Ecutioners debut their album 'X-Pressions' (Ashpodel), marked the ascent of Swift as a recording artist, evident in the dirt-funky tracks like "Word Play."
+Five years later, their major-label debut 'Built From Scratch' (Loud/Columbia) propelled the group to stardom with the massive hit "It's Goin’ Down," featuring Linkin Park.

+"Following the success of 'It's Goin Down,' our label reps aimed to shift us into a Rap-Rock group, not grasping our core aim of using the turntable as a tool to continually push musical boundaries." — says Swift.

+Swift decided to pursue a solo career due to the pressure from the label, which aimed to force conformity for commercial success, ultimately straining the X-Ecutioners' creativity.
+His debut in 1998, 'The Ablist,' marked the beginning of his solo journey.
+'Sound Event' (2002) further showcased his diverse production style, seamlessly blending dark jeep beats, Latin Jazz, and ambient-electronic funk with seasoned studio craftsmanship.

+“Venturing off into my solo career helped me realize I was just beginning to scratch the surface of my true potential.”
+Swift says, “the worst thing one can do to an artist is limit them and I started to feel stifled creatively.
+My departure from the X-Ecutioners was a necessary one cause it freed me from all constraints.”
+Swift's post-9/11 beat collage War Games (2005), his third solo album, (featuring guest shots from The Large Professor and Bob James) “is an ominous soundtrack to the DJ's perspective on the state of the contemporary world today.
+It's complex, intelligent, and provocative…”

 In 2001, he was featured in the DJ documentary Scratch (Palm Pictures).
 He has appeared on ESPN, the Late Show with David Letterman and Sesame Street.

 In 2008, Swift was the first hip hop DJ invited to perform at the Savannah Jazz Festival in Georgia.
 He has collaborated with artists from many genres including Blue Man Group, Herbie Hancock, Scritti Politti, Bob James, Linkin Park, Good Charlotte, Dan The Automator, Fat Joe, Cypress Hill and Bill Laswell.
 He currently works solo, as part of the group Ill Insanity (featuring former X-Men Total Eclipse and Precision), or collaborating with other like-minded artists.

-Since January 2010, Swift has hosted the online hip-hop radio show Dope on Plastic on Scion A/V Streaming Radio 17 on which he plays mixes and interviews with guest turntablists.
+In January 2010, Swift hosted the online hip-hop radio show Dope on Plastic on Scion A/V Streaming Radio 17 on which he plays mixes and interviews with guest turntablists.
 Guests have included J-Smoke & DJ Element, Tim Martells, and DJ Platurn.